AndreiMoraru123/ContextCollector/README.md

 self.lstm = nn.LSTMCell(embeddings_size + encoded_features_size, decoded_hidden_size)
 ```

-The decoded dimension, i.e. the hidden size of the LSTMCell is obtained by concatennating the hidden an cell states.
+The decoded dimension, i.e. the hidden size of the LSTMCell is obtained by concatenating the hidden an cell states.
+This is called a `joint embedding` architecture, because, well, you are smashing them both into the same vectorized world representation.

 ```python